AntidoteDB/antidote_ts_client/manual.md

         // do something with the list of users
     }

-For reading multiple objects simultaneously, the Antidote [[Connection]] object provides a [[readBatch]] method, which takes a list of objects to read.
+For reading multiple objects simultaneously, the Antidote [[Connection]] object provides the [[AntidoteSession.readBatch|readBatch]] and a [[AntidoteSession.readObjectsBatch|readObjectsBatch]] methods.
+[[AntidoteSession.readBatch|readBatch]]  takes a list of objects to read and returns a list of read values.
+[[AntidoteSession.readObjectsBatch|readObjectsBatch]] does the same for an object with key-value pairs.

 ## Updating objects